Extraterrestrial (TV program): Lifeforms of Aurelia

 In continued speculation, and assuming that there was land in this habitable zone, it would be likely to form large networks of river deltas and swampland, due to rain runoff from the nearby storm.

 At the far end of assumptions about Aurelia were attempting to construct lifeforms based on Earthly evolutionary models and how ecosystems might develop.
 The scientists' assumptions included the idea that the long life of a red dwarf allows for evolution to fine-tune any ecosystem on the planet.
 The scientists involved in the project hypothesized that the vast majority, if not all, of extra-solar biology, will be carbon-based.

 This assumption is often referred to by critics as carbon chauvinism, as it may be possible for life to form that is not based on carbon.

 From this carbon-based hypothesis, the scientific team assumed some form of staple photosynthesizing animal/plant combination would be the principal autotroph.
 They decided upon a plant-like creature called a Stinger Fan.
 It has five hearts and limited mobility.
 Its fan-like leaves trap the red dwarf star's energy to produce sugars.
 Its hearts pump them around its body.

 Feeding upon the Stinger Fans are six-legged semi-amphibious beaver-like creatures called Mudpods.
 They use their long, continually growing thumb claws to cut down a Stinger Fan and dam the river systems, creating artificial lagoons and swamps which provide safety from predators.
 Upon that animal, a large emu-like animal, the Gulphog, is the main predator.
 These 2-meter tall carnivores live socially in packs and display promising signs of intelligence.
 Finally, there is a second semi-amphibious creature called the Hysteria – a cross between a plague of tadpoles and piranha.
-These tiny, orange creatures can collect together (in a manner similar to slime molds) and form one huge super-organism, moving together up banks to paralyze and consume other animals.
+These tiny, orange creatures can collect together (similar to slime molds) and form one huge super-organism, moving together up banks to paralyze and consume other animals.
 Sabian Slugs that live by the water can fall victim to the Hysteria, but it can take something as large as a Gulphog to satisfy them.

-The planet's ecosystem suffers from a number of particular peculiarities, most notably evolutionary quirks to allow all living organisms to detect and avoid solar flares.
-Red dwarf stars are unstable and eject frequent solar flares.
+The planet's ecosystem exhibits several unique adaptations, most notably the ability for all living organisms to detect and avoid solar flares.
+Some red dwarf stars are unstable and eject frequent solar flares.
 Such intense ultraviolet radiation is deadly to all carbon-based life forms as it breaks down the atomic bonds formed by organic compounds.
-The Gulphogs have adapted by having an ultraviolet light sensitive eye on top of their heads.
-Stinger Fans fold up to protect themselves.
-Mudpods have sensitive backs that can sense the ultraviolet rays.
-The Hysteria's protection is the water.
+The Gulphogs have adapted by having an ultraviolet light-sensitive eye on top of their heads, Stinger Fans fold up to protect themselves, Mudpods have sensitive backs that can sense the ultraviolet rays, and the Hysteria's protection is the water.
 However, the flare stage might only be when the red dwarfs are relatively young.